Quantum manifestations of homogeneous and inhomogeneous oscillation suppression states: Quantum vdP oscillators under nonscalar coupling: Quantum AD

 In Fig.~\ref{quantum}, the probability of occupation of the Fock levels are shown in the insets for two coupling strengths at $q=0.2$: for $\varepsilon/k_1=0.01$ (left inset) the system shows oscillation and for $\varepsilon/k_1=5.75$ (right inset) quantum AD appears.
 It is clear that in the quantum AD state the occupation near the quantum ground state is much more prominent.

 We also explored the deep quantum region where strong nonlinear damping rate dominates the linear pumping rate ($k_2\gg k_1$) and got qualitatively similar results (not shown here).
-However, since in the deep quantum regime only a few states are populated, which are near the quantum ground state, therefore, the notion of quantum AD is not obvious here as the mean phonon number always remains very low irrespective of the coupling conditions.
+In the deep quantum regime only a few states are populated, which are near the quantum ground state: note that in the limit $k_2\rightarrow\infty$ the steady state density matrix is given by \cite{lee_prl} $\rho_{ss}=\frac{2}{3}|0\rangle\langle 0|+\frac{1}{3}|1\rangle\langle 1|$, i.e., the system oscillates between its two lowest lying energy levels.
+Therefore, the notion of quantum AD is not obvious in the deep quantum regime as the mean phonon number always remains very low irrespective of the coupling conditions.